michellealzola/python_orm_with_SQLAlchemy/README.md

 - pip install sqlalchemy
 4. Run the Main Script
 - python main.py
-Each step (create, insert, query, filter, update, delete) will run in sequence with helpful printouts.
+- --Each step (create, insert, query, filter, update, delete) will run in sequence with helpful printouts.

 💡 Bonus Tips
 You can also run each script independently to test parts one at a time.